seanthegeek/bluesky-infosec-feed/README.md

 ## Post criteria

-To be included in this feed, a Bluesky post meed the following criteria:
+To be included in this feed, a Bluesky post meet the following criteria:

 - Must be a new post
 - Must not be a reply